rmello4d/TheSustainableDeveloper/mindlanguage.md

 The king of the jungle charges from a long distance on pure instincts and power.

 We are the first to notice the attack.
-We howl with all our lung capacity to alarm everybody.
+We howl with all our lungs capacity to alarm everybody.

 Panic.

 By chance, we know exactly how to escape.
-10 mins ago we made a turn and saw a safe hidden place, certainly not accessible by the lion.
+10 mins ago we made a turn and saw a safe place hidden in the savanna, certainly not accessible by the lion.

 Everybody could be saved if they knew precisely how to get in this place.
-We try to scream desperately to everybody but our friends, in panic, don’t understand exactly our primal sounds.
+We try to tell everybody but our friends, in panic, cannot understand exactly our primal sounds.

-Seconds later, one of our friends is caught.
+We got to the safe place but seconds later, one of the members is caught.

 The lion roars victory.